 This guide to German schools will help you choose the right school in Germany to enrol your child: be it a state school, private school, international or bilingual school.

-If you’re moving to Germany, there is a range of schools in Germany to enroll your child into the German education system.
+If you are moving to Germany, there are a variety of schools in Germany to enroll your child into the German education system.
 Depending on how long you will live in Germany, your child’s language skills, and the level of integration that will benefit your child, you can opt from local state schools, state-subsidized private schools, or fully independent international or bilingual schools.
-Expatica provides this handy guide to understanding the German school system.

 The German school system